 What Does ‘World’s Largest Rotating Tramcar’ Mean, Exactly?

 Near the ticket desk, there are historical photos and information about the aerial tram.
 Once you buy your ticket, you wait in line for the next tram to leave.
-The line was short on the day I visited but can be longer if you come during peak tourist season.
+The line was short the first time I visited, but was quite a bit longer when I came during peak tourist season.

 These are considered rotating tramcars because once the car starts its ascent, the rotating begins.
 The car spins slowly to allow everyone to get complete views all around them.
 The rotation is gradual.
 You won’t get dizzy, don’t worry!

 The car runs up the cables for a little more than two miles.
 Before long, the ticket station at the bottom of the mountain is so small you can barely even see it down there in the crack in the mountain.

 You can look out and see the valley below and the distant mountains.
 You’ll be able to see the windmill farms, too.
 They look really cool.
 (When you get back down on solid ground, consider booking a tour of the windmill farm!)

 Before long, you’ll reach the tramway Mountain Station.
 Up here, there’s a restaurant, a gift shop, a mini-museum, documentary theater spaces, and plenty of observation decks and lookout spots.

 Tramway Weather: Does it Snow at the Top of the Mountain?

 Palm Springs is notoriously hot during the summer, with temperatures often exceeding 100 F. However, temps can be 30-40 degrees cooler at the top of the mountain, and winds are often strong.

 So bring a light jacket if you ride the tramway during the middle of summer, and a heavier jacket during winter.
 You won’t be able to fully enjoy the views if you’re freezing your backside off!